 These Clean Eating Vanilla Bean Peanut Butter Protein Balls are super easy to make and so addictive!

-And with only 4 clean ingredients and a total prep time of about 5 minutes, they might just disappear as quick as you make them.
+And with only 4 clean ingredients and a total prep time of about 5 minutes, they might just disappear as quickly as you make them.

 I got the idea to make these from a really simple snack idea I often resort to when I need a taste of something sweet and don’t have anything already made to snack on.